 Here was our DUCK:

-Boston Neighbourhoods:
+Boston Neighborhoods:

 Boston has some of the most beautiful architecture.
-I can’t even pick a favorite neighbourhood.
+I can’t even pick a favorite neighborhood.
 To start, see how the other half live by walking about prestigious Beacon Hill or Back Bay.
 Here are some photos I took in the Back Bay area.
-Swoon.
 I also like this activity because it is free (unless you pop into one of the posh stores, restaurants or coffee shops you’ll find).

 Shreeve Crump & Low: